open-sauced/docs/docs/maintainers/understanding-insights.md

 #### Activity Levels Across Repositories

 This indicates the breadth of a contributor's involvement in open source projects.
-A contributor active across multiple repositories might bring diverse experiences and ideas, but may also have divided attention.
+A contributor active across multiple repositories might bring diverse experiences and ideas but may also have divided attention.
 Alternatively, a contributor active in a single repository might be more focused and familiar with the project.

 ### Understanding Activity Levels Over Time